 Not ready for debt relief but can’t qualify for a debt consolidation loan?
 You have a few strategies to reduce your debt more quickly.

 - The snowball method.
 Get quick wins by clearing your smallest debts first.
-The advantage is that smaller loans won’t get a chance to grow into bigger, unmanageable loans, simplifying your debt.
-But it could cost more in the long term over the avalanche method.
+The advantage is that smaller loans won’t get a chance to grow into bigger, unmanageable loans.
+But it could cost more than the avalanche method in the long run.

 - Negotiate with your creditors.
 Your debt company might tell you it’s best to leave negotiations to the professionals.
-But it is possible for you to call up your creditors, yourself.
-If your candid about your situation, they might be willing to reduce your interest rate, your principal or even settle.
+But it is possible for you to negotiate with your creditors yourself.
+If you’re candid about your situation, they might be willing to reduce your interest rate, your principal or even settle.
 Be firm about what you can afford, and escalate the call until you reach somebody who can help.